 5.5.3.
 Manufacturers may seek approval from the responsible authority for an exemption to one of these requirements for those vehicles that are unlikely to require protection.
 The criteria that the responsible authority will evaluate in considering an exemption shall include, but are not limited to, the current availability of performance chips, the high-performance capability of the vehicle and the projected sales volume of the vehicle.

 5.5.4.
 Manufacturers using programmable computer code systems shall deter unauthorised reprogramming.
 Manufacturers shall include enhanced tamper protection strategies and write-protect features requiring electronic access to an off-site computer maintained by the manufacturer.
-Methods giving an adequate level of tamper protection will be approved by the responsible authority.:
+Methods giving an adequate level of tamper protection will be approved by the responsible authority.

+5.6.
+Evaporative emission family

+5.6.1.
+Only vehicles that fulfil the following requirements may be part of the same evaporative emission family:

+(a) TBD

+5.6.2.
+The vehicle shall be considered to produce worst case evaporative emission if:

+(a) TBD

 6. Performance requirements